cabforum/forum/SMCWG-charter.md

 **2.2 Other Deliverables**

-The SMCWG MAY work on related deliverables and non-normative documents, seeking to improve the adoption and usability of S/MIME certificates and secure email.
+The SMCWG MAY work on related deliverables and non-normative documents seeking to improve the functionality and usability of S/MIME certificates in secure email.

 ### 3. Membership